Lecturer in Classics

 9 Sills Hall

 Michael specializes in Greco-Roman historiography, with a particular focus on literary and ideological filtering in historians of the Roman empire.
 His focus has been on the Imperial Greek philosopher/moralist Plutarch, and he has published and lectured extensively on the Parallel Lives.
-Plutarch, a mainland Greek made a Roman citizen under Trajan, was primarily concerned with instructing his students on how to become better individuals and citizens through a process of self-reflection and critical thought, and his Parallel Lives are an attempt to set universal examples meant to instruct and teach citizens and politicians across the ages.
+Plutarch, a mainland Greek who became a Roman citizen, was primarily concerned with instructing his students on how to become better individuals and statesmen through a process of self-reflection and critical thought, and his Parallel Lives are an attempt to present universal examples that instruct and teach citizens and politicians across the ages.
 As Emerson wrote, "One cannot read Plutarch without a tingling of the blood."

 Michael hosts Latin Tea Friday afternoons, where we read original texts and cookies in order to buck up before facing the drudgery of a weekend without Latin class.
 He is also an advocate of oral Latin, Nero, Themistocles, and the Milwaukee Brewers.